There’s not a pretty way to tell a story that begins with WHOMP

 I’m kind of okay with how I handled the situation, but something more was needed.
 Obviously, it was something I didn’t have.

 Love and Logic is great for things like teaching kids to that if they ditch dinner they’re going to be hungry by morning.
 But if we constantly use behavior modification techniques that simply keep our kids from hitting, or annoying us, or making us look bad, then how does that teach them to love?

-I am Katie’s guide and teacher, not her drill sergeant or pageant mom.
-She is not here to make my life easier or more prestigious.
-She is here because God called her to a purpose, and I am gifted with the responsibility to equip her for it.
+I am Katie’s guide and teacher, not her drill sergeant.
+She is not here to make my life easier . . .
+I am here to help her become a person chooses love, honesty, and all that other good stuff.

 The problem is, that every time I think about “discipline,” the parenting task becomes about ME – whether my child is behaving in a way I LIKE, or is making ME look good, or any number other lame motivations.
 I don’t think this is what discipline is supposed to mean.
 I think it’s changed from something constructive to a punishment model, and somehow we just kept using the word without noticing (like how “face book” used to mean a hardcopy school directory and now it means, well, Facebook).

 It’s tempting to try to rescue this old word and restore it to it’s former glory.
 After a lot of trying, though, I realized that’s about as easy as stopping salivary glands from going nuts anytime someone mentions biting into a juicy lemon.